How to Cook Eggs to Order

 In order to come up with creative recipe ideas, ingredient pairings, and cooking tips, we create some of our content with the assistance of customized AI tools alongside our own kitchen testing and editorial review.
 All images are human photographed.
 As an Amazon Associate we earn from qualifying purchases.

-The first time someone asked me for their eggs “over medium,” I nodded like I knew what that meant and served them something closer to a rubber disc.
-Sunny side up, over easy, over medium: for years they sounded like a secret code.
-They are not.
-Once you understand what is actually happening in the pan, the whole menu comes down to two questions: are the whites set, and how much does the yolk still wobble.
+The first time I was asked to have someone’s eggs “over medium,” I pretended like I understood what that meant and ended up giving them something that resembled a rubber disc.
+For years, I thought the phrases sunny side up, over easy, and over medium were some type of secret code.
+They aren’t.
+Once you know what is going on in the pan, the menu really just comes down to two questions: are the whites set and how wobbly is the yolk?

 StyleAfter the whites setYolkTell